 - Recorded instruction presented by SEI instructors

-- 11 hours of video training sessions with transcripts
+- 16 hours of video training and exercise sessions with transcripts

 - Case studies for analysis and recommendation